Eaindra-Zh/Eaindra-Zh/README.md

 - 🍃 A free spirit thorough and thorough.
 - 🍔 Hobbies: cooking, playing games (hmu on my discord q_btw#7804 if you play Genshin Impact or Honkai Star-Rail), crocheting, badminton, and biking

 PS.
-Profile picture is when I am testing text-to-AI drawing
+The profile picture is when I am testing text-to-AI drawing with "Eaindra in greenery"